-Our working group is looking for a motivated employee (f/m/d) with a high level of commitment, fun at work, motivation, communication skills and team spirit.
-The applicant (f/m/d) should have a completed bachelor’s degree in life sciences and additional (master) training in the field of toxicology or pharmacology.
-A high affinity to computer-based working is necessary.
-Good knowledge of English and experience with different database software are desirable.
+Your profile: Our working group is looking for a motivated employee with a high level of commitment, fun at work, motivation, communication skills and team spirit.
+The applicant should have a completed bachelor’s degree in life sciences, ideally in the field of immunology.
+An additional (master) training in the field of immunology is a plus, hands on experience with stem cells and the safe handling of standard immunological methods such as FACS and immunocytochemistry is desirable.
+Furthermore, good knowledge of English is mandatory.

 IUF – Leibniz-Institut für umweltmedizinische Forschung